 Elaeagnus

-One wonderfully-scented elaeagnus flower appears at the base of each leaf around Thanksgiving.
+One wonderfully-scented elaeagnus flower appears at the base of each leaf around Thanksgiving in the Houston area.

 Elaeagnus